This is the blog. Click here to go to the Zenopus Archives website.

 Extreme caution is urged as these sleepers may lash out at intruders if awakened or capture them for further study without care for their well-being.

-Update: The Ancient Builder now appears in the Blueholme Journeymanne rules:
+The Ancient Builder now appears under the name "Old One" in the Blueholme Journeymanne rules, available at DriveThruRPG.

 Friday, January 18, 2013